liveawarelabs/recorder-unity-plugin-example/docs/liveawarelabs.recorderplugin.md

 ### **IsRecordingChanged**

-Fires when the LiveAware Desktop Recorder starts or stops recording or streaming.
-This event also fires if the recorder enters background mode.
-Check the [RecorderPlugin.IsRecording](./liveawarelabs.recorderplugin.md#isrecording) property to determine whether or not the LiveAware Desktop
- Recorder is currently recording or streaming.
+Fires when the Live Aware Desktop Recorder starts or stops recording or streaming.
+This event also fires if the recorder enters or exits background mode.
+Check the [RecorderPlugin.IsRecording](./liveawarelabs.recorderplugin.md#isrecording) property to determine whether or not the recorder is currently recording or streaming.
+This event handler will run on a background thread.

 ```csharp
 public event EventHandler IsRecordingChanged;